top of page

 • What occasion am I hanging on to this for, and how likely is it that it will happen?

-• Similarly, is this who I want to be?
+• Or, is this who I want to be?
 Does this item actually fit into the life that I want to live?

-• At the end of the day, becoming clear on what you’re editing and why will truly make your home - and your life! - yours.
+At the end of the day, becoming clear on why you’re editing certain things will truly make your home - and your life! - yours.

 . . .